turingschool/lesson_plans/ruby_04-apis_and_scalability/client_side_storage.markdown

 * Understand the Web Storage API for storing data in browsers
 * Know the use cases for local storage vs. session storage
-* Be familiar with Firebase as a remote database option
+* Have a process for researching a new topic

 ## Repository